Actively Recruiting

 • No antibiotic use in the past 7 days

-• No clinical complications requiring antibiotic or inpatient treatment
+• No clinical complications requiring antibiotics or inpatient treatment

-• No congenital abnormalities or chronic illnesses that would affect growth or SAM treatment benefit
+• No congenital abnormalities or chronic illnesses likely to cause growth faltering or reduce treatment benefit

-• Sufficient appetite as shown by a feeding test with ready-to-use therapeutic food
+• Sufficient appetite as determined by a feeding test with ready-to-use therapeutic food

-• Written informed consent provided by a parent or guardian
+• Written informed consent from at least one parent or guardian

 Not Eligible